 https://www.oldbaileyonline.org/

-The 'prisoners', or defendants lived in a tavern.
-In 1733 a boy was playing a bell harp at a ‘Brandy-shop’, whatever that was.
-The implication is that the bell harp was a street musician’s instrument and, judging by the way the instrument was casually referred to, a very familiar object of those times.
+These brief references do suggest that the bell harp was a street musician’s instrument.
 What do street musicians play?
 The repertoire must have been whatever would get passers by to throw some money their way, and most likely, popular tunes of that time.

 Hutton gives no description of the bell harp, nor what music was played on it, nor if the player swung it, but he tells us that he laboured for six months and couldn’t get a tune out of it.
 He then tells us that he borrowed a dulcimer, made a copy of it, and learned to play it.
 This is a curious little story because Hutton is quite boastful of his ability to make a dulcimer out of an old case and without proper woodworking tools.
 If he could make a dulcimer and learn to play it, what was the problem with the bell harp that he bought?
 Does it hint at some special technique or tuning that Hutton was not aware of?